-Prerequisite: MATH 1012 with a minimum grade of C. Contact Hours: 4
+Prerequisite: MATH 1012 or MATH 1111.
+Contact Hours: 4

 PHAR 1010 - Pharmacy Technology Fundamentals (5)

 Provides an overview of the pharmacy technology field and develops the fundamental concepts and principles necessary for successful participation in the pharmacy field.
 Topics include safety, orientation to the pharmacy technology field, Fundamental principles of chemistry, basic laws of chemistry, ethics and laws, definitions and terms, and reference sources.